urql-graphql/urql/docs/basics/core.md

 ## Installation

 As we said above, if we are using bindings then those will already have installed `@urql/core` as they depend on it.
-They also all re-export all exports from `@urql/core`, so we can use those no matter which bindings we've installed.
+They also all re-export all exports from `@urql/core`, so we can use those regardless of which bindings we've installed.
 However, it's also possible to explicitly install `@urql/core` or use it standalone, e.g. in a Node.js environment.

 ```sh